 I didn’t have any pumpkin pie spice, so I used cinnamon, ginger, and cloves, instead.

 I realize it’s not the most beautiful pie (see the knife marks in the middle, where I tested to see if it was done?
-Oh, and the imprint from the forgotten pumpkin seed?), but it was good!
+Oh, and the imprint from the forgotten pumpkin seed, and the too brown crust), but it was good!

 While I was in the baking mood, I had to make some pumpkin muffins too.
 (My preference is muffins over pie, but that isn’t true for anyone else in my family!)